usaidpeerzada/auth-ez/README.md

 1. User: User model or schema (required).
 2. routeNames: Custom names for authentication routes (optional).
 3. hashPassword: Custom password hashing function (optional).
-4. comparePassword: Custom password comparison function (optional).
-5. tokenOptions: Options for token generation (optional).
+4. tokenOptions: Options for token generation (optional).
-6. emailOptions: Email configuration options (optional).
+5. emailOptions: Email configuration options (optional).
-7. enableLogs: Enable logging (optional).
+6. enableLogs: Enable logging (optional).

 ## Email

-By default, auth-ez provides support for [Resend](https://resend.com/) email API (for forgot-password and verify-email).
-More support will be added soon. (nodemailer is under testing)
+By default, auth-ez provides support for [Resend](https://resend.com/) and [Nodemailer](https://nodemailer.com/) email API (for forgot-password and verify-email).
+You just have to initialize and pass one of these in `config > emailOptions`  as shown in the example below.
+More support will be added soon.

 ## Routes